Free SQL Server Training!

 Make a difference in someone's career: Invite them to attend the meeting with you!
 (Heck, invite them to attend even if you can't make it)

-Cloud Databases 101 (Video Replay From The 2014 PASS Summit)
+Query Tuning Mastery: Manhandling Parallelism, 2014 Edition (Video Replay From the 2014 PASS Summit)